ethanstreetsystems/contradictory-intelligence/docs/phase1_architecture.md

 ## 4. Architecture + Stack

-Define the core technology choices used in the Phase 1 MVP.
+Define the core technology choices used in the Version 1.0 MVP.

 The system architecture follows a simple pipeline: